paradimdata/project_chameleon/docs/source/introduction/installing_chameleon.rst

 This example uses the `rheedconverter` function, which takes two parameters: a `.img` input file and a `.png` ouput file.
 It is one of the simplest functions that can be used to test that the package is working.

 Test files can be found in the `tests/data/rheed` folder of the repository.
 The files that can are included in the package and can be used for testing are `Image107.img`, `rheed_test_image.img`, and `test.img`.
-When the functions is run, an ouput should be created with the name given to the output file.
+When the function is run, an ouput should be created with the name given to the output file.
 In the example above, the ouput would be named `example.png`.
 A full list of functions and usage examples is provided in the **Data Types** section.

 Docker Image
 ------------
-The quickest way to deploy OpenMSIStream programs is to use the public `Docker image <https://github.com/paradimdata/project_chameleon/blob/main/Dockerfile>`_.
+Another way to deploy Project Chameleon is to use the public `Docker image <https://github.com/paradimdata/project_chameleon/blob/main/Dockerfile>`_.
+This method does require that the user is familiar with Docker, but also does all of the installing of packages for you.

 The image is built on the `python:3.12-slim` (Debian Linux) base image and contains a complete installation of Project Chameleon.
 Running the Docker image as-is will drop you into a bash terminal as the user (who has sudo privileges) in their home directory.

 If you prefer to install Project Chameleon directly on your system instead of using a Docker container, we recommend starting with a minimal installation of Conda, the open source package and environment management system.
-The instructions below begin with installing Conda and outline all necessary steps to run OpenMSIStream programs.

 Dependencies and Further Information
 ------------------------------------